voxsim/knowledge/computer-science/data-structures/linked-list.md

 1) Random access is not allowed.
 We have to access elements sequentially starting from the first node.
 So we cannot do binary search with linked lists.
 2) Extra memory space for a pointer is required with each element of the list.

+From Topcoder:
+A linked list is a data structure that can hold an arbitrary number of data items, and can easily change size to add or remove items.
+A linked list, at its simplest, is a pointer to a data node.
+Each data node is then composed of data (possibly a record with several data values), and a pointer to the next node.
+At the end of the list, the pointer is set to null.

+By nature of its design, a linked list is great for storing data when the number of items is either unknown, or subject to change.
+However, it provides no way to access an arbitrary item from the list, short of starting at the beginning and traversing through every node until you reach the one you want.
+The same is true if you want to insert a new node at a specific location.
+It is not difficult to see the problem of inefficiency.

+A typical linked list implementation would have code that defines a node, and looks something like this:

+class ListNode {
+   String data;
+   ListNode nextNode;
+}
+ListNode firstNode;
+You could then write a method to add new nodes by inserting them at the beginning of the list:

+ListNode newNode = new ListNode();
+NewNode.nextNode = firstNode;
+firstNode = newNode;

+Iterating through all of the items in the list is a simple task:

+ListNode curNode = firstNode;
+while (curNode != null) {
+   ProcessData(curNode);
+   curNode = curNode.nextNode;
+}
+A related data structure, the doubly linked list, helps this problem somewhat.
+The difference from a typical linked list is that the root data structure stores a pointer to both the first and last nodes.
+Each individual node then has a link to both the previous and next node in the list.
+This creates a more flexible structure that allows travel in both directions.
+Even still, however, this is rather limited.

 Questions:
 1. Write code to remove duplicates from an unsorted linked list
 2. How you would solve (1) if a temporary buffer is not allowed?